 Housing and Economic Land Availability Assessment (HELAA)

 The Council, in its role as a local planning authority, has prepared a Housing and Economic Land Availability Assessment (HELAA) in accordance with the requirements of the National Planning Policy Framework (NPPF) and national Planning Practice Guidance (PPG).

 The HELAA informs the monitoring of housing delivery, development land supply and the annual review of the Brownfield Land Register.
 Specifically, the HELAA provides a survey and analysis of existing and potential housing and economic development land, including an assessment of the suitability, availability and achievability of potential housing sites.

-The HELAA replaces the 2017 Strategic Housing Land Availability Assessment (SHLAA) and incorporates the assessment of deliverable five year housing supply for the 2018-2023 period, and can be downloaded via the following link:
+The HELAA replaces the 2017 Strategic Housing Land Availability Assessment (SHLAA) and incorporates the assessment of deliverable five year housing supply for the 2018-2023 period.
+The associated documents can be downloaded via the following links:

 HELAA Report 2019.pdf